typebytes/angular-checklist/content/components/minimize-logic-in-templates.md

 }
 ```

-### Caution
+### Gotchas

-Be careful when doing this while the `ChangeDetectionStrategy` is set as `Default`, as it'd cause the template bound functions to be called each time the `Change Detection Cycle` runs.
-Optimize this by using the `async` pipe and having `observables` that return the required value (also while using `OnPush` Change Detection Strategy.
+Be careful when the `ChangeDetectionStrategy` is set to `Default`, as it'd cause the functions bound in the template to be called each time the `Change Detection Cycle` runs.
+You can optimize this by turning on the `OnPush` change detection strategy and leverage the `async` pipe in combination with `Observable`s that return the desired value.